 Her marriage in 1981 led to a move to England and she began working as a Freelance Artist working to commission and for exhibition while bringing up a daughter and son.
 At this time, she specialised in pen and ink drawing and pastel painting.
 The onset of a neurological illness affecting her muscles led her to explore embroidery as an art form and in 1993 she started on the path to stitch as principal form of creative activity.

-With their children grown up, Eileen and her husband, Arthur, moved to North Wales in 2006 where they have made their home.
+With their children grown up, Eileen and her husband, Arthur, moved to North Wales in 2006 where they have made their home near the beautiful Mawddach Estuary.
 In 2009 she returned to Aberystwyth University and obtained an MA in Art and Art History and she now continues at the university to study part-time for a PhD in Fine Art.
-Within this, she is exploring the symbiotic relationship between stitch sound and word through the prism of the Troubles in Northern Ireland in the 1970s and 1980s.
+Within this, she is exploring the symbiotic relationship between stitch, sound and word through the prism of the Troubles in Northern Ireland in the 1970s and 1980s.

 Her exhibition work continues and she is a member of Prism Textile Exhibiting Group.
 To date, her work has been seen in galleries including the Mall Galleries, London; Mid Wales Arts Centre, Caersws, Powys; the School of Art Gallery, Aberystwyth University; the Arts Centre, Aberystwyth; MOMA Machynlleth, Dyfed;Willow Gallery, Oswestry; the Cloisters Gallery, St Davids Cathedral, St Davids, Pembrokeshire; Newman University, Birmingham; Hoxton Arches Gallery, London; Roe Valley Arts and leisure Centre, Limavady, Co.
 Londonderry; Linen Hall Library, Belfast; Détissages at the Festival of Linen, St Thélo, Brittany; Studio of Anne Guibert-Lassalle, Ploumanac’h, Brittany, France and Thoreau Gallery, Franklin Pierce University, New Hampshire, USA.